mdmtk/docs/edge/source/guide/csp/wireless.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether the Bluetooth radio is turned On or Off.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to the state (On/Off) of the Bluetooth radio.</td>
   </tr>
   <tr>
     <td>Turn On</td>
     <td>"1"</td>
-	<td>This value will cause the Bluetooth radio to be turned On, thus allowing the use of a Bluetooth connection on the device.</td>
+	<td>This value will cause the Bluetooth radio to be Turned On.</td>
   </tr>
   <tr>
     <td>Turn Off</td>
     <td>"2"</td>
-	<td>This value will cause the Bluetooth radio to be turned Off, thus disallowing the use of a Bluetooth connection on the device.</td>
+	<td>This value will cause the Bluetooth radio to be Turned Off.</td>
   </tr>
 </table>
 </div>